An Ultimate Guide to Accounts Receivable Turnover Ratio

 Net Credit Sales

 The number in the accounts receivable turnover ratio numerator is net credit sales.
-This is the amount of money a company earns that is paid for on credit.
+This is the amount of money a business earns that is paid for on credit.
 This number includes cash sales, which don't affect accounts receivable.
 Net credit sales also include discounts or returns from customers.
 Net credit sales are calculated by taking gross credit sales and subtracting these reductions.
 A consistent time frame must be used in the calculation.
 So, the net credit sales should only include a certain time frame (i.e., net credit sales for the second quarter only).
-But if returns happen in the future, this number should be added to the calculation because it has to do with the task being looked at.
+But if returns happen in the future, this number should be added to the calculation because it concerns the task being looked at.
 Net credit sales are those in which the cash is collected later.
 Therefore, net credit sales are calculated as follows: Sales on credit - Sales returns - Sales allowances.

 Average Accounts Receivable